 Challenges of Cold Aisle Containment

-You should also match the equipment thermal requirements with the containment aisle.
-If there is a lot fo equipment in an aisle that can operate at 25°C but there is one piece of equipment that needs 20°C you will be wasting energy over cooling most of the equipment.
+Matching the equipment thermal requirements with the containment aisle.
+If there is a lot of equipment in an aisle that can operate at 25°C but there is one piece of equipment that needs 20°C you will be wasting energy over cooling most of the equipment.
 This reduction in supply air temperature also reduces the economic benefits of the containment system.

 Hot Aisle Containment